Sy-rex/FirstMVCProject/README.md

-In this repository I learning Spring MVC
+In this repository I am learning Spring MVC

 Commit №1 Creating project with thymeleaf and add DispatcherServlet for url /hello-world